 FAQ

 freETarget has four microphones placed just behind the target.
 Located at the 2, 4, 8, 10 oclock positions, they listen for the sound of the target paper tears.
-As the projectile goes past a counter is started, and using the time difference between the microphones the firmware figures out the location of the hit.
+As the projectile goes through the paper, a counter is started, and using the time difference between the microphones the firmware figures out the location of the hit.

 The projectile location is transmitted to a PC which puts the score on the display and keeps track of your score.